hrh5775/LibraryManager/README.md

 6. Checkout project from repository url
 7. Start working :D

-The git commands are in the bottom right corner of Intellij.
+The git commands are in the bottom right corner of IntelliJ.

-Or use a [Git](https://git-scm.com/downloads) client and a preffered IDE.
+Or use a [Git](https://git-scm.com/downloads) client and a preferred IDE.

 ## Build
 **Execute the following commands in the main directory of the cloned git repository**